-Ways to use Lebanese garlic sauce
+Uses for Lebanese garlic sauce

 - Deli wraps – This is a popular addition to gyros and shawarma.
 Spread a thin layer on a piece of flatbread or lettuce leaf before making your wrap.
 You can even use it on cold sandwiches or hamburgers in place of regular mayonnaise.

-- Roasted poultry – I actually rubbed this under the skin of my Christmas dinner turkey once, and it added so much flavor and kept the turkey moist.
+- Roasted poultry – I actually rubbed this garlic sauce under the skin of my holiday turkey once.
+It added a ton of flavor and kept the turkey moist.

 - Garlic bread – Spread a layer on fresh bread and top with herbs for a delicious side to any meal.

-- Shatta Sauce (Middle Eastern Chile Paste)
+- Shatta sauce (Middle Eastern chili paste)

 - Add the garlic and salt in the food processor and run for 10-20 seconds to purée.

-*The information shown below is an estimate provided by an online nutrition calculator.
+The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.